Enrol to vote or update your enrolment details here: http://www.aec.gov.au/enrol/.

 It is compulsory to enrol and vote in local, state and federal elections if you:

-- are an Australian citizen or eligible British subject, and
+- are an Australian citizen or eligible British subject;

-- have lived at your address for at least 1 month.
+- have lived at your address for at least one month.

 |Enrol to vote||Enrol via the AEC website or collect a form from any Australia Post or AEC office.|